-Students will take placement testing for math during SOAR.
-This math letter (PDF) was sent to freshmen that plan to attend in the fall 2014.
-It gives a detailed description of placement as well as the placement grid.
+- Students will learn their math placement at SOAR.
+This placement letter (PDF) was sent to freshmen who plan to attend in fall 2015.

 Colleges and Academic Departments:

 College of Business and Technology - Accounting and Finance, Agriculture, Computer Sciences, Economics and Decision Sciences, Engineering, Engineering Technology, Management and Marketing.

 College of Arts and Sciences - African American Studies, Biological Sciences, Chemistry, English & Journalism, Foreign Languages & Literatures, Geography, Geology, History, Institute for Environmental Studies, Mathematics, Nursing, Philosophy & Religious Studies, Physics, Political Science, Psychology, Sociology & Anthropology, Western Survey Research Center, and Women's Studies.